 May 07, 2015 –

 MAYETTA: It was quite a reporting adventure for the News when editor Suzanne Heck attempted to make it to a photo shoot Monday with Veterans Administration officials and veteran Rey Kitchkumme out on his home site.
-Kitchkumme, who is building a home on the reservation through a new Native American Direct Loan (NADL) program, wanted to show the dignitaries where his home was going to be built.
+Kitchkumme, who is building a home on the common land through a new Native American Direct Loan (NADL) program, wanted to show the dignitaries where his home was going to be built.

 Earlier that day, the group had participated in a signing ceremony with leaders from the Prairie Band Potawatomi Nation at the Bingo Hall that is allowing Native American veterans like Kitchkumme to build homes on trust land.
 The group then headed out to where Kitchkumme is going to build his home.